Calder saves time and money

 Pump package manufacturer uses Solid Edge to meet exacting industry standards while minimizing footprint and weight

-With Siemens PLM Software solution, Calder saves time and money
+With Siemens Digital Industries Software solution, Calder saves time and money

 Minimizing weight and footprint